Actively Recruiting

 • Hemodynamic instability

-• Contraindications to hypercapnia such as intracranial hypertension or acute coronary syndrome
+• Contraindications to hypercapnia (intracranial hypertension, acute coronary syndrome)

-• Severe organ dysfunction with low expected survival (7 days) or palliative care
+• Severe organ dysfunction with low expected survival (7 days) or receiving palliative care

-• Solid organ or blood cancers with expected survival less than 30 days
+• Solid organ or hematologic tumors with expected survival less than 30 days

 • Participation in other clinical trials within 30 days